 Officers in charge of an engineering watch in a manned engine room or designated duty engineers in a periodically unmanned engine room.

 Chief engineer officers and second engineer officers on ships powered by main propulsion machinery of 3,000kW propulsion power or more.

 Chief engineer officers and second engineer officers on ships powered by main propulsion machinery of between 750kW and 3,000kW propulsion power.

 Alternative appropriate Marine Vocational Qualifications (MVQs) will be considered on a case by case basis.
 The NI defines an MVQ as a non-STCW Certificate of Competency issued by a white list Maritime Administration for use in the administration’s local waters only.

-Naval Officers with appropriate watch keeping qualifications and those whose qualification can be found on the approved list may be accepted into the training scheme without pre-approval or reference to NI.
+Naval Officers with appropriate watchkeeping qualifications and those whose qualifications can be found on the approved list may be accepted into the training scheme without pre-approval or reference to NI.
 The approved list can be found on the website: www.nialexisplatform.org.
-It is recommended that training centres and prospective DPOs check the qualifications with the NI in case of any doubt.
+It is recommended that training centers and prospective DPOs check the qualifications with the NI in case of any doubt.

-Officer trainees (Cadets or ratings on a defined training programme).
+Officer trainees (Cadets or ratings on a defined training program).

 • Prospective Offshore DPOs on the new scheme who are in the process of training for an STCW certificate may complete the DP Induction Course (Phase A), the 60 DP sea time days (Phase B) and the DP Simulator Course (Phase C).
 The remaining 60 DP sea time days (Phase D) and the subsequent suitability sign-off (Phase E) shall only be completed after they hold an appropriate STCW Certificate of Competency.